 conduct that disrupts delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.
 03.1325/03.2325

+Restrictions on Instructional Materials

+A superintendent, teacher, or other official or employee of any institution supported wholly or in part by public funds shall not act, directly or indirectly, as agent for any person whose instructional materials are identified on the state-approved list.
+03.1721/03.2721

 Previewing Student Materials

 Except for current events programs and programs provided by Kentucky Educational Television, teachers shall review all materials presented for student use or viewing before use.
 This includes movies and other videos in any format.
 08.234